 The further needs of families were met when SSSS opened the Family Support Center and Library at our Libbey St location.
 The Family Support Center provides families with activities and assistance in a system which can be difficult to navigate.

-Although SSSS has always provided small jobs around the agency for individuals, the formal start to our vocational program began in May of 2014 with Launch in Cohasset.
-In 2018 we opened another site in downtown Hingham.
+Although SSSS has always provided small jobs around the agency for individuals, the formal start to our vocational program began in May of 2014 with the Launch program in Cohasset, MA.
+In 2018 we opened another site in downtown Hingham, MA.
 The program is designed to create individualized vocational options based on the participants’ strengths and preferences.

 Today and Beyond: